-In 2013, Huntingdon completed its first season as a member of the USA South Athletic Conference.
-The Hawks were 7-3 and set the Division III season record for total offense per game with 585.8 yards per game.
+In 2013, Huntingdon completed its first season as a member of the USA South.
+The Hawks were 7-3 and set a then-Division III season record for total offense per game with 585.8 yards per game.
 In addition to setting the school record for total offense with 5,858 yards, the team also set school records for points scored (436) and passing offense (3,447 yards).

 The 2012 team became the first Huntingdon team to enter the regular-season national rankings.
 A 24-21 win over then 21st-ranked Hampden-Sydney propelled the Hawks into the rankings at No. 24.
 Huntingdon was ranked for seven weeks and climbed as high as 16th.
 The Hawks, who finished the season 5-3, were ranked in the Top-20 for the final four weeks of their season.

 In 2011, Huntingdon boasted the toughest strength of schedule in Division III and finished 7-3.
 All three losses were against ranked opponents or opponents that were ranked during the course of the season.
 The Hawks also picked up their first two wins against nationally ranked opponents during the 2011 season.

 Huntingdon posted a 6-4 mark in 2010.
 The two seasons before, Turk led Huntingdon to back-to-back 8-2 records in 2008 and 2009.
 Both seasons set the school's record for victories in a season.